Nambucca Heads railway station

 Nambucca Heads railway station is located on the North Coast line in New South Wales, Australia.
-It serves the town of Nambucca Heads, opening on 3 December 1923 as Nambucca Heads.
-It was renamed Nambucca in October 1925, before resuming its original name on 21 June 1964.
+It is about 3 km from the centre of the town of Nambucca Heads.
+It opened on 3 December 1923 as Nambucca Heads.
+It was renamed Nambucca in October 1925, before resuming Nambucca Heads on 21 June 1964.

-Platforms & services
+Platforms and services

 Nambucca Heads has one platform.
-Each day northbound XPT services operate to Grafton and Casino, with three southbound services operating to Sydney including the Brisbane XPT.
+Each day northbound XPT services operate to Casino, with two southbound services operating to Sydney including the Brisbane XPT.
+There is a connecting bus service to Macksville.
 This station is a request stop for the southbound Casino XPT, so this service stops here only if passengers booked to board/alight here.
 The northbound Brisbane XPT passes through this station without stopping.